Indemos/Canvas/README.md

 # Roadmap

-Each chart of type `CanvasView` consists of many composable pieces for the grid, scales, main screen.
-To improve performance, each piece uses its own thread.
+To increase performance, the chart is split into pieces and each piece is using its own thread, so UI is never blocked even while rendering 100K samples.
-To increase performance, downsampling could be implemented, e.g. when number of points is greater that width of the screen in pixels, because all points wouldn't fit on the screen anyway.
+To increase performance even further, downsampling could be implemented, e.g. when number of points is greater that width of the screen in pixels, because all points wouldn't fit on the screen anyway.